Archandan35/LexAI/image/design.md

 Send Invoices Automatically Via WhatsApp

-Invoices will be automatically shared with customers via Swipe's WhatsApp number, including those uploaded in bulk.
+Invoices will be automatically shared with customers via   CoreX's WhatsApp number, including those uploaded in bulk.

 Each message deducts 0.2 credits.